This “Dag On,” Esoteric Medicaid! What is the LAW?

 1. Federal law.
 Most of the federal Medicaid regulations are found in the Code of Federal Regulations (CFR).
 (Please understand that this blog is NOT comprehensive; I am merely trying to simplify a system that is not easily simplified.
 Please contact an attorney if you have any questions (not necessarily me:) ).
 There is also the Social Security Act.

 2. Centers for Medicare and Medicaid Services (CMS).
 I know, CMS is a federal agency.
 Why would I denote CMS as the second most important in the genre of Medicaid law?
 CMS does not make law.
 CMS must follow federal law.
 But, in reality, let me assure you, if CMS says its ok, it is ok.
 So it is important to note CMS.

 CMS issues guidance in the form of letters to State Medicaid Directors and letters to State Health Officials.
 CMS also issues federal regulations.
 Issue.
 Not draft.
 Regardless, CMS is important.

 3. North Carolina laws.
 Here’s where it gets sticky…

 People make good money on arguing as to which NC laws/policies/manuals are most important.

 In my humble opinion, only promulgated policies are mandatory.

 Definition of PROMULGATE

-Posted on April 1, 2013, in Alliance, CCME, CMS, DHHS, Division of Medical Assistance, Federal Law, Health Care Providers and Services, Legal Analysis, Legislation, MCO, Medicaid, Medicaid Audits, North Carolina, RAC, US Supreme Court and tagged CMS, Code of Federal Regulations, Division of Medical Assistance, Health care provider, Medicaid, North Carolina, Supreme Court of the United States.
+Posted on April 1, 2013, in Alliance, CCME, CMS, Division of Medical Assistance, Federal Law, Health Care Providers and Services, Legal Analysis, Legislation, MCO, Medicaid, Medicaid Audits, NC DHHS, North Carolina, RAC, US Supreme Court and tagged CMS, Code of Federal Regulations, Division of Medical Assistance, Health care provider, Medicaid, North Carolina, Supreme Court of the United States.
 Bookmark the permalink.
 1 Comment.